streettraffic/streettraffic/docs/source/guide/hello_route.rst

 When the reads and writes are finished, you may open `<http://localhost:9000>`_ and open the **Traffic Flow Query** link on the left Menu and follow the step to query the same route you registered earlier.
+See :ref:`query`